The University applies strict working restrictions on students.

-Students on a Tier 4/student visa should ensure they are familiar with the restrictions on the type of work permitted.
+Students on a Tier 4/Student visa should ensure they read the full guidance about the working conditions of their visa.
+This includes restrictions on the type of work that can be undertaken.

 Working after submission of PhD thesis for examination